lwig-wg/terminology/draft-bormann-lwig-7228bis.md

 # IANA Considerations

-This document makes no requests of IANA.
+This document makes no requests to IANA.

 # Security Considerations {#security-considerations}